Curtis Mead: Tampa Bay Rays

-The Phillies traded Mead to the Tampa Bay Rays on November 20, 2019, in exchange for Cristopher Sánchez.
+The Phillies traded Mead to the Tampa Bay Rays on 20 November 2019, in exchange for Cristopher Sánchez.
 He did not play in a game for the organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Mead subsequently returned to the Giants and was named the team's MVP after batting .347.

 Mead began the 2021 season with the Low-A Charleston RiverDogs, where he hit for a .358 average with seven home runs and 35 RBI in 46 games before being promoted to the High-A Bowling Green Hot Rods.
-He batted .282 with seven home runs, 32 RBI, and an .814 OPS in 53 games for Bowling Green and was promoted again to the Durham Bulls of Triple-A East for the final week of the season.
+He batted .282 with seven home runs, 32 RBI, and an .814 on-base plus slugging (OPS) in 53 games for Bowling Green and was promoted again to the Triple-A Durham Bulls for the final week of the season.
 After the season, Mead played for the Scottsdale Scorpions in the Arizona Fall League.
 He was assigned to the Double-A Montgomery Biscuits at the start of the 2022 season.
 Mead was promoted to Durham after batting .305 with 10 home runs and 36 RBI in 56 games at Montgomery.
-On November 15, 2022, the Rays selected Mead to their 40-man roster to protect him from the Rule 5 draft.
+On 15 November 2022, the Rays selected Mead to their 40-man roster to protect him from the Rule 5 draft.

-Mead was optioned to Triple-A Durham to begin the 2023 season, hitting .291/.379/.453 with three home runs and 28 RBI over 46 games.
+Mead was optioned to Triple-A Durham to begin the 2023 season, recording a .291/.379/.453 slash line with three home runs and 28 RBI over 46 games.
 He missed six weeks in May and June with a left wrist fracture.
-On August 4, 2023, Mead was promoted to the major leagues for the first time.
+On 4 August 2023, Mead was promoted to the major leagues for the first time.
 On the first pitch he saw, Mead collected a single against Detroit Tigers pitcher Brendan White.
-He made 24 appearances for Tampa Bay during his rookie campaign, batting .253/.326/.349 with one home run and five RBI.
+He made 24 appearances for Tampa Bay during his rookie campaign, slashing .253/.326/.349 with one home run and five RBI.

-Mead made 38 appearances for the Rays during the 2024 season, hitting .238/.282/.287 with one home run, seven RBI, and two stolen bases.
-He played in 49 games for the team in 2025, slashing .226/.318/.339 with three home runs, eight RBI, and four stolen bases.
+Mead made 38 appearances for the Rays during the 2024 season, slashing .238/.282/.287 with one home run, seven RBI, and two stolen bases.
+He played in 49 games for the team in 2025, he had a .226/.318/.339 slash line with three home runs, eight RBI, and four stolen bases.

 Chicago White Sox

-On July 31, 2025, the Rays traded Mead, Duncan Davitt, and Ben Peoples, to the Chicago White Sox in exchange for Adrian Houser.
-Mead was initially optioned to the Triple-A Charlotte Knights, however following a Miguel Vargas injury, Mead was called up to the Major League team.
+On 31 July 2025, the Rays traded Mead, Duncan Davitt, and Ben Peoples, to the Chicago White Sox in exchange for Adrian Houser.
+Mead was initially optioned to the Triple-A Charlotte Knights.
+After corner infielder Miguel Vargas was injured, Mead was called up to the major-league team.
+In 41 appearances for the team in 2025, he had a .240/.280/.304 slash line with eight doubles, 11 RBI, and one stolen base.

+On 25 March 2026, Mead was designated for assignment by the White Sox after failing to make the team's Opening Day roster.